Numbers 28 – Sacrifices for Appointed Days and Feasts

 ‘Also on the day of the firstfruits, when you bring a new grain offering to the LORD at your Feast of Weeks, you shall have a holy convocation.
 You shall do no customary work.
 You shall present a burnt offering as a sweet aroma to the LORD: two young bulls, one ram, and seven lambs in their first year, with their grain offering of fine flour mixed with oil: three-tenths of an ephah for each bull, two-tenths for the one ram, and one-tenth for each of the seven lambs; also one kid of the goats, to make atonement for you.
 Be sure they are without blemish.
 You shall present them with their drink offerings, besides the regular burnt offering with its grain offering.

 a.
 You shall have a holy convocation: The Feast of Weeks (also known as Pentecost) was also a sacred gathering time for Israel, when they would do no customary work.

 i.
 “The Feast of Weeks, also called the day of firstfruits of the wheat harvest (Exodus 34:22)….
 The highlight of the festival was the priest’s waving of the two bread loaves of new grain and the two lambs of the fellowship offering (Leviticus 23:15-21).”
 (Cole)

 b.
 Two young bulls, one ram, and seven lambs: The Feast of Weeks had a grain offering associated with it, in thankfulness for the harvest.
-In addition to that offering, these animals were presented as a burnt offering, together with a grain offering specifically portioned for each sacrifice.
-Beside all that, they must also offer one kid of the goats, to make atonement for you.
+In addition to that offering, these animals were presented as a burnt offering, together with a grain offering specifically divided for each sacrifice.
+Besides all that, they must also offer one kid of the goats, to make atonement for you.

 ii.
 Be sure they are without blemish: “This is to be understood as applying, not only to the animals, but also to the flour, wine, and oil; every thing must be perfect in its kind.”
 (Clarke)